Updated on 5/5/2023

 Since references will vary based on the resume, the reference list should be a totally separate document and should contain three to five professional cheerleaders.
 Be strategic and select strong oral and written communicators.
 Coach them on the job you want and exactly what they should share.
 They do not need to be a direct supervisor, but should have a professional title (they can be retired).

 On the references document, along with your contact information at the top, list the following for each reference: title, company, email and phone, and perhaps how they know you — as a colleague, customer, team member or supervisor.
 Never use your spouse, family, friends or pastor.

 Writing is an art and, like anything else in life, practice does make perfect.
 The bottom line on effectiveness is easy to evaluate.
 If your resume generates interview activity, it’s doing its job.
 If not, try a different approach.

-Build your resume in Microsoft Word or Google Docs but check out these links to get ideas:
+Build your resume easily with Human eSources resume builder and check out these links to get ideas: